sushilghimire07/TalkToGod_/README.md

 🌟 TalkToGod

-TalkToGod is a modern social and communication web app where users can connect, chat, make friends, and share spiritual or personal conversations in a clean and aesthetic interface.
+TalkToGod is a modern social and communication web app where users can connect, chat, make friends, and share spiritual or personal conversations — all in a clean and elegant interface.
-Built with the MERN Stack, it focuses on real-time interactions and beautiful UI/UX design.
+Built using the MERN Stack, it focuses on real-time interactions, a smooth user experience, and beautiful design.

 🚀 Features